eploko/marionette-amd-rails/README.md

     group :assets do
       # Your other asset gems (sass-rails, coffee-rails, etc)

-      gem 'marionette-rails'
+      gem 'marionette-amd-rails'
     end

-Then add this to `app/assets/javascripts/application.js.coffee`:

-    #= require backbone.marionette

-Or, if you are using pure javascript, add this to `app/assets/javascripts/application.js`:

-    //= require backbone.marionette
+Load `backbone.marionette` module as a dependency when appropriate.

 ## Versioning

 The gem will mirror the [Backbone.Marionette](https://github.com/derickbailey/backbone.marionette) versioning scheme.
-That is, version 0.8.2.* of `marionette-rails` would vendor [Backbone.Marionette](https://github.com/derickbailey/backbone.marionette) v0.8.2.
+That is, version 0.8.2.* of `marionette-amd-rails` would vendor [Backbone.Marionette](https://github.com/derickbailey/backbone.marionette) v0.8.2.

 ## Contributing

 For bugs in [Backbone.Marionette](https://github.com/derickbailey/backbone.marionette) itself, head over to their [issue tracker](https://github.com/derickbailey/backbone.marionette/issues).
 If you have a question, post it at [StackOverflow under the `backbone.marionette` tag](http://stackoverflow.com/questions/tagged/backbone.marionette).

-For bugs in this gem distribution, use the [GitHub issue tracker](https://github.com/chancancode/marionette-rails/issues).
+For bugs in this gem distribution, use the [GitHub issue tracker](https://github.com/eploko/marionette-amd-rails/issues).
 If you could submit a pull request - that's even better!

 ## Donations